jax-ml/jax/docs/jax_array_migration.md

 ### How can I disable jax.Array for now?

-Through March 15, 2023 it will be possible to disable jax.Array by:
+You can disable `jax.Array` by: (After a certain date (TBD), the option to disable jax.Array won't exist)

 *   setting the shell environment variable `JAX_ARRAY` to something falsey (e.g., `0`);